 - When taking children to a crowded shopping mall, be sure they know your cell phone number and to look for store employees including security guards and other personnel should they get separated from you.

-It is for the above reasons, as well as because no matter how aware you are, events like that of the kidnapping and murder of Nancy Bochicchio and her 7-year-old daughter, Joey, at the Town Center in Boca, that many have turned to online shopping.
-However, that is not without its pitfalls.
-If you choose to purchase gifts online, be sure that the site you are using starts with https, as that indicates that the information is encrypted.
+In more recent years, many have chosen to avoid the holiday traffic and crowds altogether by turning to online shopping.
+However, that is also not without its pitfalls.
+If you choose to purchase gifts online, be sure that the site you are using starts with HTTPS, as that indicates that the information is encrypted.
 In addition:

 - Do not click through any unsolicited emails.
 This often leads to what is known as a “phishing” scam and you could end up giving out your information to the wrong person.
 This is why most legitimate companies will not ask for sensitive data through email.